SEARCH

 Nervous system:

-Insomnia, agitation/delirium, confusion, dizziness, seizure (see PRECAUTIONS), nervousness, paraesthesia, hallucinations, somnolence, anxiety, depression, asthenia
+Insomnia, agitation/delirium, confusion, dizziness, seizure (see PRECAUTIONS), nervousness, paraesthesia, hallucinations, somnolence, anxiety, depression, asthenia, headache

 Respiratory:

-Respiratory disorder, dyspnoea, pleural effusion, asthma, increased cough, pulmonary oedema
+Respiratory disorder, dyspnoea, pleural effusion, asthma, increased cough, pulmonary oedema, hypoxia, pharyngitis, pleural effusion, apnoea

 Skin and appendages: